aeriaframework/docs/aeria-ui/collection-store.md

 ## $functions <Badge type="tip" text="Record<string, (...args: any[]) => any" />

-This property is similar to `$actions`, but contains a proxy object that will map to any endpoint of the collection, including custom ones, and won't produce any mutations in the state.
+This property is similar to `$actions`, but contains a proxy object that maps to any endpoint of the collection, including custom and router-created ones, and won't produce any mutations in the state.
 Functions will return a Promise that will resolve to the response of the endpoint.
 For example:

 ```typescript